-Unfortunately, it’s the only way to determine the presence of sacral sparing after spinal cord injury.
+Unfortunately, it’s the only reliable way to determine the presence of sacral sparing after spinal cord injury.

 Sacral sparing is used to help diagnose whether a person’s spinal cord injury is complete or incomplete.

-With spinal cord injuries, functions below your level of injury get affected because motor signals from the brain cannot travel past the spinal lesion.
+With complete spinal cord injuries, all sensory and motor functions below your level of injury are affected because signals from the brain cannot travel past the spinal lesion.

 Anal contraction is controlled by one of the bottom-most segments of the spinal cord.
-Therefore, if that reflex is present, it means that connections between the brain and areas of the body below the injury site still exist, and your SCI is incomplete.
+Therefore, if that muscular function is present, it means that connections between the brain and areas of the body below the injury site still exist, and your SCI is incomplete.

-Spinal shock occurs after a spinal cord injury and results in the temporary loss of all reflexes and motor functions below the level of injury.
+Spinal shock occurs immediately after a spinal cord injury and results in the temporary loss of all reflexes, motor functions, and sensation below the level of injury.

-This can trick a lot of SCI patients into believing that they have complete spinal cord injuries.
+This can cause a lot of SCI patients to believe that they have complete spinal cord injuries.

-As reflexes and functions gradually start to return, doctors can then test for sacral sparing and make an accurate diagnosis.
+As spinal shock resolves, reflexes and functions gradually start to return.
+Doctors can then test for sacral sparing and make an accurate diagnosis.

 Incomplete Spinal Cord Injury Recovery Outlook

-The recovery outlooks between complete and incomplete spinal cord injuries vary quite a bit and are determined by many different factors.
+The recovery outlooks between complete and incomplete spinal cord injuries vary greatly and are determined by many different factors.